 Give Your Plants Room to Breathe

-I'm as guilty as anyone of trying to squeeze in as many plants as will fit in any given space (and then some).
+We've all been guilty of trying to squeeze in as many plants as will fit in any given space (and then some).
 This will give you a temporary sense of abundance, but can easily lead to trouble in the long run.

 Water in the Morning

 Make your garden welcoming to animals that feast on insects.
 Frogs and toads top that list.
 Sometimes all it takes to invite them is a bowl of water.
-I've never actually seen a toad take up residence in a toad house, but you never know.
-Mine usually just carve out a depression in the soil where they startle me - probably less than I startle them - when I least expect it.
+Put out a toad house and wait to see if anyone takes up residence.
+Often they simply carve out a depression in the soil where they wait quietly for insects to eat for dinner.

 Court the Beneficial Insects

-Generally, this isn't a problem, but it does happen.
-Fruits falling off the plants and plopping to the ground are an easy mark for insects.
-I swear they can hear a tomato drop from next door.
-Any overripe fruit or vegetable tends to shift the whole plant into decline and weak plants are the first ones that insects target.
+Generally falling behind on your harvest isn't a problem, but fruits falling off the plants and plopping to the ground are an easy mark for insects.
+And any overripe fruit or vegetable still clinging to the plant tends to shift the whole plant into decline, and weak plants are the first ones that insects target.